ionic-enterprise/tutorials-and-demos-vue/PACKAGES.md

 - **Authentication:**
   - **Auth Connect** handles the OIDC authentication.
   - **Identity Vault** stores the the authentication result and protects it behind biometrics, the system passcode, or a custom session PIN based on device capabilities.
 - **Mobile Offline First:**
   - **Secure Storage** stores complex data via the the SQL database interface
-  - **Identity Vault** manages the encryption key via a sepereate vault from the authentication vault.
+  - **Identity Vault** manages the encryption key via a separate vault from the authentication vault.
 This ensures that the encryption key stays out of the code, and is available to the user even when they are off line.
-  - A simple data syncronization procedure has been create for this application.
+  - A simple data synchronization procedure has been create for this application.
     - On mobile:
-      - The database is syncronized with the backend on startup.
+      - The database is synchronized with the backend on startup.
       - Displayed data is read from the database.
       - Data modifications are stored in the database.
-      - Upon the next sync, new data is aquired from the backend.
+      - Upon the next sync, new data is acquired from the backend.
     - On web:
       - The SQL database cannot be used.
 As such, mobile always gets data from the backend API.
       - The sync operation simply refreshes the data.
 - **Key Value Storage:**
   - **Secure Storage** stores the key-value pair via a special interface.
-  - **Identity Vault** manages the encryption key via a sepereate vault from the authentication vault.
+  - **Identity Vault** manages the encryption key via a separate vault from the authentication vault.
 This ensures that the encryption key stays out of the code, and is available to the user even when they are off line.
   - The key-value storage mechanism stores data in an encrypted database on mobile.
 On web, the data is simply stored in local storage and is not encrypted in any way.

 ### `demo-security-trifecta-vuetify`